 - Apply a small (think pea) dab of your retinol product to the face and neck.
 Avoid getting it in the eyes.

-- Follow up with brighteners, serums, and creams.
-Then, nighty night!
+- Follow up with brighteners, serums, and moisturizing creams.

 Is retinol harsh on skin?